 Non-cyclical industry stocks would be shares of companies that are more insulated from economic downturns than their cyclical counterparts.
 It may be easier to think of them as companies that are probably going to see sales no matter what is happening in the overall economy.
 That might include:

 The stock market is divided into 11 sectors, each of which represents a variety of industries and sub-industries.
 Some are cyclical sectors, while others are non-cyclical.
 The cyclical sectors include:

 The consumer discretionary sector includes stocks that are related to “non-essential” goods and services.
 So some of the companies you might find in this sector include those in the hospitality or tourism industries, retailers, media companies and apparel companies.
 This sector is cyclical because consumers tend to spend less in these areas when the economy contracts.

-The financials sector spans companies that are related to financial services in some way.
+The financial sector spans companies that are related to financial services in some way.
 That includes banking, financial advisory services and insurance.
 Financials can take a hit during an economic downturn if interest rates fall, since that can reduce profits from loans or lines of credit.

-The industrials sector covers companies that are involved in the production, manufacture or distribution of goods.
+The industrial sector covers companies that are involved in the production, manufacture or distribution of goods.
 Construction companies and auto-makers fall into this category and generally do well during periods of growth when consumers spend more on homes or cars.

-The tech sector is one of the largest cyclical sectors, covering companies that are involved in everything from the development of new technology to the manufacture and sale of computer hardware and software.
+The tech stock sector is one of the largest cyclical sectors, covering companies that are involved in everything from the development of new technology to the manufacture and sale of computer hardware and software.
 This sector can decline during economic slowdowns if consumers cut back spending on electronics or tech.

 The materials sector includes industries and companies that are involved in the sourcing, development or distribution of raw materials.
-That can include things like lumber and chemicals, as well as precious metals.
+That can include things like lumber and chemicals, as well as investing in precious metals.
 Stocks in this sector can also be referred to as commodities.